Admissions Overview

 Once the College has agreed to offer the child a place, the College will apply to the Ministry of Education for an exemption.
 Please note that Singapore Citizens can only attend the College once the Ministry of Education has granted the exemption.

 Note: Should the Student’s Pass application be rejected, an appeal would be submitted if requested so by the family.
 If the appeal is not successful, the admission process shall be terminated.
-The College will also offer refund of tuition fees/application fees upon approval by the College Leadership Team.
+Please note that the application fee is non-refundable in the event the Student’s Pass application is unsuccessful.